-I turn to amendments relating to the Land and Environment Court Act 1979.
 Schedule 4.3 to the bill contains several minor amendments to the Land and Environment Court Act 1979.
-The first amendment will add class 4 proceedings to the classes of proceedings in the Land Environment Court where a commissioner may assist judges.
+The first amendment will add class 4 proceedings to the classes of proceedings in the Land and Environment Court where a commissioner may assist judges.
 Class 4 proceedings relate to civil enforcement and judicial review of decisions under planning and environmental laws.
-The proposed amendment will permit commissioners to assist and advise the judge adjudicating on a matter.
-Commissioners can already do this in classes 1, 2 and 3 of the courts and this amendment will ensure that commissioners can provide their specialist, non-legal expertise to the benefit of the court in appropriate class 4 matters.
+The proposed amendment will permit commissioners to assist and advise the judge adjudicating a matter.
+Commissioners can already do this in classes 1, 2 and 3 of the court's proceedings and this amendment will ensure that commissioners can provide their specialist, non-legal expertise to the benefit of the court in appropriate class 4 matters.
 The remaining amendments to the Land and Environment Court Act in schedule 4.3 remove several references to repealed legislation in provisions establishing the court's appeal jurisdiction.

-The references are now obsolete as no relevant appeals could now be brought.
+These references are obsolete as no relevant appeals can now be brought.

 I turn to amendments relating to the New South Wales Trustee and Guardian Act 2009.
-Schedule 4.4 to the bill contains a minor amendment to the New South Wales Trustee and Guardian Act 2009 to allow the Mental Health Review Tribunal [MHRT] to revoke a financial management order relating to a person who is, or was and has now ceased to be, a forensic patient, if satisfied the person has capacity to manage their own affairs or it is in their best interests.
-In addition, the amendment will ensure that a financial management order for a person who is, or was and has now ceased to be, a civil mental health patient can be revoked by NCAT, if satisfied that the person has capacity to manage their own affairs or it is in their best interests.
+Schedule 4 to the bill contains an amendment to the New South Wales Trustee and Guardian Act to allow the Mental Health Review Tribunal to revoke a financial management order relating to a person who is or was, or has now ceased to be, a forensic patient if satisfied that the person has the capacity to manage his or her own affairs or it is in his or her best interests.
+In addition, the amendment will ensure that a financial management order for a person who is or was, or has now ceased to be, a civil mental health patient can be revoked by NCAT if it is satisfied that the person has the capacity to manage his or her own affairs or it is in his or her own best interests.
+This amendment was suggested by the Mental Health Review Tribunal, in part by including a reference to "forensic patient", and it corrects an oversight that occurred when the forensic patient provisions were separated from the civil patient provisions in 2007.

-The amendment was suggested by the MHRT.
-In part, by including a reference to forensic patients, it corrects an oversight that occurred when the forensic patient provisions were separated from civil patient provisions in 2007.
-It also enables the MHRT to revoke an order when a person remains in a mental health facility but has not yet been discharged.
-Managing one's own affairs can be an important step in a patient's rehabilitation.
-This proposal parallels the powers set out in section 25P of the Guardianship Act 1987.
+It also enables the tribunal to revoke an order where a person remains in a mental health facility but has not yet been discharged.
+Managing one's own affairs can be an important step in a patient's rehabilitation and these amendments go to that policy outcome.
+The proposal parallels the powers set out in section 25P of the Guardianship Act 1987.
 I turn to amendments relating to the Oaths Act 1900.
-Schedule 4.5 to the bill contains three minor amendments to the Oaths Act 1900 and clarifies that New South Wales Justices of the Peace [JPs] may witness statutory declarations and affidavits for use in tribunals and arbitrations in Australian jurisdictions other than New South Wales.
-Currently, the Oaths Act refers to witnessing non-New South Wales statutory declarations and affidavits for use in court proceedings outside of New South Wales.
-The Crown Solicitor's Office has advised that the word "court" in the Oaths Act should not necessarily be interpreted as including a tribunal.
+Schedule 4.5 to the bill contains three minor amendments to the Oaths Act 1900 and clarifies that New South Wales justices of the peace [JPs] may witness statutory declarations and affidavits for use in tribunals and arbitration in Australian jurisdictions other than New South Wales.
+Currently, the Oaths Act refers to witnessing non-New South Wales statutory declarations and affidavits for use in court proceedings outside New South Wales.